-Kelly Wrage has been working with gumoil after being introduced to the process by Cotton Miller in one of Christopher James’ workshops.
-She shares her experience in this instructional article.
+Kelly Wrage has been working with the gumoil process after being introduced to gumoils by Cotton Miller in one of Christopher James’ workshops, she shares her experience in this instructional article.

 The process, in brief

 The gumoil process begins with a positive image on transparency film.
 This positive is placed in contact with a layer of typically uncolored gum bichromate to create a negative gum bichromate print.
 This gum layer acts as a resist to oil paint that is applied after the gum layer has dried and fully hardened.
 Excess paint is removed after being allowed to sit on the paper for a few to several minutes.
 This leaves the hardened gum areas lighter than the areas where there was little to no gum and where the paint has been able to get into the paper.
 The print is soaked in water then either wiped clean and left as is or “etched” with bleach to clear away some of the gum, exposing the paper underneath making another pass of paint possible.
 Each step of the process is always finished with a cool water running water rinse to remove excess chemicals and to clear away unwanted gum or paint film.